Biotin

 Price distribution

-category organic Sesbania grandiflora (2) 80
+organic Sesbania grandiflora (2)80

 This form of biotin is derived from the leaves of the organic *Sesbania grandiflora* plant, also known as the 'agathi' tree.
 It provides biotin within a natural plant-based food matrix, alongside other naturally occurring cofactors and phytonutrients.
 This source is often preferred by consumers seeking organic, vegan, and whole-food derived vitamins, believed to offer enhanced bioavailability.